 - Manageable seat height

-The electric start takes kick starting struggles out of the equation.
+The electric start makes kickstarting struggles out of the equation.
 Having the push button means that your kid can refine their skill on the bike and avoid frustration.

 The tuning on this 4-stroke is smooth and predictable.
 If your kid loses control and gives too much throttle, they won’t get bucked off the bike by sudden speed.

-Shifting is a necessary part of riding dirt bikes, and the 3-speed automatic-clutch makes learning it easy.
+Shifting is a necessary part of riding dirt bikes, and the 3-speed automatic clutch makes learning it easy.
 Lastly, the TTR50 seat height is still manageable for a wide range of young riders at 21.9 inches.
 Taller or older kids can opt of bigger brother TTR110.

 Yamaha TTR50 Specs